Skip to main content

 Retrieving all NFTs within a collection

-The process for retrieving all NFTs within a collection differs depending on whether the collection is ordered or not.
-Let’s outline both processes below.
+The process varies based on whether the collection is ordered or unordered.

 Ordered collections

-Retrieving all NFTs in an ordered collection is relatively straightforward since the number of NFTs needed for retrieval is already known and their addresses can easily be easily obtained.
-To complete this process, the following steps should be followed in order:
+Retrieving all NFTs in an ordered collection is relatively simple, since the number of NFTs to retrieve is already known and their addresses are easy to obtain.
+To complete this process, you need to perform the following steps in this order:

-(initially set to 0), to retrieve the address of the first NFT in the collection. - Retrieve the NFT Item data using the address obtained in the previous step.
-Next, verify that the initial NFT Collection smart contract coincides with the NFT Collection smart contract reported by the NFT item itself (to ensure the Collection didn't appropriate another user’s NFT smart contract).
+3. Retrieve the NFT item data using the address obtained in the previous step.
+Then check that the initial NFT collection smart contract matches the NFT collection smart contract reported by the NFT item itself (to ensure that the collection has not appropriated another user's NFT smart contract).

-. - At this point, you will be in possession of the necessary information from the collection and its individual items.
+6. At this point, you will have the information you need from the collection and its individual items.

 Unordered collections

-Retrieving the list of NFTs in an unordered collection is more difficult because there is no inherent way to obtain the addresses of the NFTs that belong to the collection.
-Therefore, it is necessary to parse all transactions in the collection contract and check all outgoing messages to identify the ones that correspond to NFTs belonging to the collection.
+Retrieving a list of NFTs in an unordered collection is more difficult because there is no built-in way to retrieve the addresses of NFTs that belong to the collection.
+Therefore, it is necessary to parse all the transactions in the collection contract and inspect all the outgoing messages to determine which ones correspond to NFTs that belong to the collection.

 Working with NFTs outside of TON